robmarano/robmarano.github.io/courses/ece251/2026/assignments/hw-09-solution.md

 *   **A. Instruction Memory:** **100%**.
     *   *Explanation*: The very first mandatory phase of the Execution Cycle is the Instruction Fetch.
 Without pulling an instruction out of the Instruction Memory using the active Program Counter, the processor literally does not know what task it is being asked to perform.
 *   **B. Data Memory:** **35%**.
     *   *Explanation*: The Data Memory unit is only electrically accessed during instructions that specifically need to read a variable from RAM or write a variable to RAM.
 In this instruction mix, the only memory operations are Load (`lw` at 20%) and Store (`sw` at 15%). $20\% + 15\% = 35\%$.
-R-Type, Branches, and Jumps actively bypass Data Memory entirely by rejecting its output structurally.
+R-Type, Branches, and Jumps actively bypass Data Memory by rejecting its output structurally.
 *   **C. Sign-Extend Unit:** **50%**.
     *   *Explanation*: The Sign-Extend unit takes a 16-bit immediate value embedded inside an instruction and stretches it to 32 bits for the ALU to use in offsetting mathematics.
 The instructions requiring this are `lw` (20%), `sw` (15%), and `beq` (15%) because they compute 16-bit address offsets.
 Standard R-types (35%) do not possess an immediate field.
 Explicit MIPS Jump instructions (`j`) also bypass the main 16-bit sign-extender.
 Therefore, cumulative interaction is $20\% + 15\% + 15\% = 50\%$.